Retirement FAQs

 How can I eliminate taxes for my beneficiaries?

 While it may be possible to eliminate many of the taxes your beneficiaries will pay, it may not be practical to eliminate them all.
 Sometimes the consequences of avoiding taxes may outweigh the benefits.
-Putting assets in a trust may avoid Pennsylvania inheritance taxes, but may have restrictions that make it difficult to access.
+Putting assets in a trust may avoid Pennsylvania inheritance taxes but may have restrictions that make it difficult to access.
 There are also circumstances where it makes more sense for your beneficiaries to pay the taxes.
-If you have beneficiaries that are in a lower income tax bracket, it may make more sense for them to pay tax on retirement distributions than it would for you to convert it all to Roth to avoid tax.
+If you have beneficiaries that are in a lower income tax bracket, it may make more sense for them to pay tax on retirement distributions than it would for you to convert it all to Roth and pay tax on the converted amount, for example.

 Does everyone need a will?

-While it is possible for an estate to go where you want it without a will, I wouldn’t chance it.
-In Pennsylvania, if you die without a will and don’t have descendants your spouse gets the first $30,000 and splits the remaining money with your parents.
-If you have descendants, your spouse splits the first $30,000 and then splits the remaining assets with them.
-The bottom line is that what you think happens if you die without a will may not be what happens.
-Here is a link to more details.
+While it is possible for an estate to go where you want it without a will, we wouldn’t chance it.
+In Pennsylvania, if you die without a will and don’t have descendants, your spouse gets the first $30,000 and splits the remaining money with your parents.
+If you have descendants, your spouse splits the first $30,000 and then splits the remaining assets with your descendants.
+The bottom line is that what you hope happens if you die without a will may not be what actually happens.

 Do you work with business owners on their personal finances?

 We look at both your personal and business financial situations.
 As a business owner, it may become difficult to unravel where the business ends and your personal finances begin.
-We review the business cash flow and your personal cash flow needs and goals and integrate them into one overarching plan that takes both into consideration.
+We review the business cash flow, as well as your personal cash flow needs and goals, and integrate them into one overarching plan that takes both into consideration.
 We create an order of operations for your excess cash flow that takes your unique goals and aspirations under consideration.

 How can I separate my business income/debt from my personal assets/debt?